bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 - Install a code editor.
 - Install Node.js and npm.
+- Install the Java Development Kit.
-- Install the JDK, Android Studio, and other React Native dependencies.
+- Install the Android SDK.
+- Configure environment variables.
 - Launch the Android emulator.

 ## Objective 1: Install a code editor